risd-gd/htmloutput/README.md

 ---

-# Hey HTML Outputters, here's how this works:
+# Hey HTML Outputters

+Here's how this works:

 ---